 4. Modify Your House

 This sounds like a lot of work, but you can change your home in a multitude of small ways.
 For instance, you can focus on energy efficiency.
 Turn the lights off when you’re not using them.
 This small step cuts back on electricity and lowers your electric bill.
 Also, turn the water off between uses.
+If you’re renovating, or building an addition, opt for green building materials.
 A little bit every day adds up to a lot in the end.

 5. Drive the Speed Limit